-Total expenditures on the Ajax Project's mineral interests, including exploration, evaluation, and acquisition costs, during the year ended December 31, 2011 were \$8,569,403 of which 100% were recovered from KGHM Ajax, a decrease of 15% as compared to the \$11,727,636 incurred during the same period in 2010 of which in 2010 \$4,450,651 were recovered from KGHM Ajax.
-The decrease in expenditures is attributable to the shift from exploration activity at the Ajax deposit to evaluation activities related to the BFS; as the Ajax Project advances the requirement for advanced engineering and environmental studies for feasibility has increased and the requirements for exploration activities have decreased.
-There were no such expenditures deferred on Abacus' mineral interests during the year ended December 31, 2011 as compared to \$7,276,985 deferred during the same period in 2010 because in 2010 Abacus transferred 100% of its mineral interests to KGHM Ajax.
-As at December 31, 2011 and 2010, Abacus owned 49% of KGHM Ajax, and all reimbursements of these activities paid by KGHM Ajax are recorded by KGHM Ajax as its mineral interests.
+Total expenditures on the Ajax Project's mineral interests, including exploration, evaluation, and acquisition costs, during the three months ended March 31, 2012 were \$1,392,762 of which 100% were recovered from KGHM Ajax, a decrease of 53% as compared to the \$2,970,150 incurred during the same period in 2011.
+The decrease in expenditures is attributable to the shift away from exploration and BFS evaluation activities to the current focus on environmental and permitting activities: as the Ajax Project advances the requirement for advanced engineering and environmental studies has increased and the requirements for exploration and feasibility activities has decreased.
+There were no expenditures deferred on Abacus' mineral interests during the three months ended March 31, 2012 and 2011, and the year ended December 31, 2011, because in 2010 Abacus transferred 100% of its mineral interests to KGHM Ajax.
+As at March 31, 2012 and December 31, 2011 and 2010, Abacus owned 49% of KGHM Ajax, and all reimbursements of Abacus's activities as Operator of the Ajax Project are recorded by KGHM Ajax as its mineral interests.